jdcloudcom/en/API/JCS-for-Redis/Redis-Instance-API/deleteCacheInstance.md

 ## Description
-Delete a single JCS for Redis instance that is paid by configuration billing or the monthly package has expired and the monthly package that has not expired cannot be deleted
+Delete Redis instances with expired Pay By Configuration or Monthly Package and those with unexpired Monthly Package cannot be deleted.
-Only in the running<b>running</b>or error<b>error</b>status can be deleted, but other status cannot be deleted The user in the White List cannot delete the virtual machine that the monthly package has expired
+Instances in the running or error status only can be deleted, while cannot be deleted in other status.
+For the White List user, the expired Redis instance in Monthly Package cannot be deleted.

 ## Request method